MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

         Enter the name and description of the custom activity, and then select **Save**.
 The information you enter here will be displayed to sellers.
         > [!div class="mx-imgBorder"]
         > ![Example task activity](media/sequence-activity-task-created.png "Example task activity")
     - **Set wait time**: Specifies the interval between activities&mdash;that is, after an activity is completed and before the next activity occurs&mdash;during which sellers need to wait.
-A sequence can't start or end with this activity.
+A sequence can't end with this activity.
         When this activity is shown to sellers on a record, they don't need to perform any action; they simply need to wait until the wait time expires before they perform the next activity.
         > [!div class="mx-imgBorder"]
         > ![Set wait time](media/sequence-activity-add-set-wait-time.png "Set wait time")
         Choose the duration in days and hours that you want sellers to wait before they perform the next activity, and then select **Save**.
 The maximum wait time is 30 days.
         > [!div class="mx-imgBorder"]
         > ![Example wait time](media/sequence-activity-set-wait-time-created.png "Example wait time")
-1. Select the **Add** icon, and then repeat step 7 for all the activities that you want to add to the sequence.
+8. Select the **Add** icon, and then repeat step 7 for all the activities that you want to add to the sequence.
-1. Select **More options** in the upper-right corner of the page, and then select **Save**.
+9. Select **More options** in the upper-right corner of the page, and then select **Save**.
-1. Select **More options** again, and then select **Activate** to activate the sequence.
+10. Select **More options** again, and then select **Activate** to activate the sequence.
     >[!NOTE]
     >You can have up to 250 active sequences at a time in your organization.
-1. Select **Yes** in the confirmation message that appears.
+11. Select **Yes** in the confirmation message that appears.
     > [!NOTE]
     > An error might occur if you've added **Set wait time** as the last activity of the sequence.
 You must delete this last **Set wait time** activity, and then save and activate the sequence.
     The sequence is activated and listed in the sequence designer home page.